List of Hispanic and Latino American United States Cabinet members

-The Cabinet of the United States, which is the principal advisory body to the president of the United States, has had 17 permanent Hispanic and Latino American members serving as heads of one of the federal executive departments and 5 Hispanic and Latino American as cabinet-level officials, which can differ under each president.
-Of that number, no Hispanic and Latino American was elected vice president, one was appointed to the helm of multiple different departments, and one served both as Cabinet and Cabinet-rank officeholders.
+The Cabinet of the United States, which is the principal advisory body to the President of the United States, has had 22 Hispanic and Latino American members altogether, with two of them serving in multiple positions for a total of 24 cabinet appointments.
+Of that number, 18 different Latino American individuals held a total of 19 permanent cabinet posts, having served as the heads of the federal executive departments; five more Latin Americans held cabinet-level positions, which can differ under each president; and one officeholder served in both cabinet and cabinet-rank roles.
 The U.S. Census Bureau defines Hispanic or Latino Americans as citizens or residents of the United States who have origins in Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin regardless of race.
-No Hispanic or Latino American ever held a Cabinet position before the Civil Rights Movement or the signing of the Civil Rights Act of 1964, which banned discrimination in public accommodations, employment, and labor unions.
+No Hispanic or Latino American ever held a cabinet position before the civil rights movement or the signing of the Civil Rights Act of 1964, which banned discrimination in public accommodations, employment, and labor unions.

-Lauro Cavazos became the first Hispanic to serve in a president's cabinet when he was appointed secretary of education by President Ronald Reagan in 1988.
-Federico Peña was appointed secretary of transportation by President Bill Clinton in 1993 and served as secretary of energy during part of Clinton's second term, thus making him the first Latino American to hold two different cabinet positions.
-Aida Álvarez became the first Latina woman to serve in the president's cabinet when President Bill Clinton picked her for the cabinet-rank position of administrator of the Small Business Administration in 1997.
-However, the first Latina to lead a permanent cabinet office was Hilda Solis when President Barack Obama appointed her secretary of labor in 2009.
-Mel Martínez, who was born in Cuba, became the first foreign-born Hispanic and Latino American to serve in the presidential cabinet when President George W. Bush named him secretary of housing and urban development in 2001.
+Lauro Cavazos became the first Hispanic to serve in a president's cabinet when he was appointed Secretary of Education by President Ronald Reagan in 1988.
+Federico Peña was appointed Secretary of Transportation by President Bill Clinton in 1993 and served as Secretary of Energy during part of Clinton's second term, thus making him the first Latino American to hold two different cabinet positions.
+Aida Álvarez became the first Latina woman to serve in the president's cabinet when Clinton picked her for the cabinet-rank position of Administrator of the Small Business Administration in 1997.
+However, the first Latina to lead a permanent cabinet office was Hilda Solis when President Barack Obama appointed her Secretary of Labor in 2009.
+Mel Martínez, who was born in Cuba, became the first foreign-born Hispanic and Latino American to serve in the presidential cabinet when President George W. Bush named him Secretary of Housing and Urban Development in 2001.